Quality of Place

 • Community Housing and the Housing Navigator

 The City and City Council has prioritized the goal to “to enhance the supply of housing choices, especially the supply of below-market rate housing options.”
+The Housing Navigator, funded through a state grant from InvestNH, is responsible for the following initiatives:

 • Support ongoing collaboration and best practices in partnership with the Portsmouth Housing Authority (PHA);